-We recorded no revenue for the three months ended March 31, 2024 and \$1.0 million in revenue during the three months ended March 31, 2023.
-This revenue was the result of having reached a milestone pursuant to our License and Collaboration Agreement, dated May 15, 2021, with Ji Xing Pharmaceuticals Limited (such party "Ji Xing" and, such agreement, the "Ji Xing License Agreement") due upon the successful initiation of a Phase 1 Clinical Trial of a pharmaceutical product that uses a device to deliver etripamil by nasal spray by or on behalf of Ji Xing for the treatment of PSVT in the People's Republic of China, or the Territory, including mainland China, Hong Kong Special Administrative Region, Macau Special Administrative Region and Taiwan.
+We recorded no revenue for the three and nine months ended September 30, 2024.
+We recorded no revenue and \$1.0 million in revenue during the three and nine months ended September 30, 2023, respectively.
+This prior year revenue was the result of having reached a milestone pursuant to our License and Collaboration Agreement, dated May 15, 2021, with Corxel, formerly known as Ji Xing Pharmaceuticals Limited (such party "Ji Xing" and, such agreement, the "Ji Xing License Agreement"), due upon the successful initiation of a Phase 1 Clinical Trial of a pharmaceutical product that uses a device to deliver etripamil by nasal spray by or on behalf of Corxel for the treatment of PSVT in the People's Republic of China, or "the Territory", including mainland China, Hong Kong Special Administrative Region, Macau Special Administrative Region and Taiwan.